airways/ProForm/README.md

  <b>For git checkout / git ZIP file:</b>

- <u>These steps do <b>not</b> apply to the old purchased ZIP file download, only to the new git ZIP file builds which are the only ones available via GitHub.</u>
+ NOTE: _These steps do <b>not</b> apply to the old purchased ZIP file download, only to a git checkout and the new git ZIP file builds which are the only ones available via GitHub._

    a.
 Check out or copy files from the repo directly to [doc_root]/system/expressionengine/third_party/proform